• Mutual Funds

 2. Returns: Mid cap mutual funds give higher returns than large cap mutual funds in a bullish phase.
 They are highly responsive to opportunity and change.

 3. Taxation: Mid cap mutual funds are taxed like any other equity fund.
 In the short term (within one year), the gains are subject to STCG tax of 15%.
 In the long term (after one year), the gains exceeding INR 1 lakh are subject to LTCG tax of 10%.
-Dividends are taxed and to be paid by investors at their income tax slab rate.
-Dividends above INR 5,000 are subject to TDS.
+Dividends are taxable as per the investor’s income tax slab rate.
+Also, dividends above INR 5,000 are subject to TDS.

 4. Risk: They are very vulnerable to business cycles and hence have a higher risk than large cap mutual funds.
 However, they have their business model in place and are less risky than small cap funds.